BABISH

 Set aside to dry on a paper towel.
 Plate them and serve with warm tomato sauce.

-Tomato sauce (for dipping)
+tomato sauce (for dipping)

 Unlock this recipe